hansroland/reflex-dom-inbits/tutorial.md

 *RangeInput* does not support the *HasValue* type class.
 Here we cannot use the *value* function!

-In the next example from *src/range03.hs* we allow only numbers in steps from 10 from -100 to +100.
+The next example from *src/range03.hs* allows only numbers from -100 to +100 in steps from 10.
 We add ticks above the values of -30, 0 and 50:

 ~~~ { .haskell }